 PCI Building, Room 1.09

 I am currently working on a contracted monograph on technology and performer training (Routledge.
-2018), exploring both practices of performer training through a post-phenomenological lens as well as more recent applications of digital technologies as performer training tools.
-I also co-edit with Dr Rebecca Loukes, from the University of Exeter, the Routledge Book Series Perspectives on Performer Training.
+2018), exploring both practices of performer training through histories and philosophies of technology as well as more recent applications of digital technologies as performer training tools.
+The book will be part of the Routledge series Perspectives on Performer Training, I co-edit with Dr Rebecca Loukes (University of Exeter).

 I have recently published in the International Journal of Performance Arts and Digital Media an article on Sonolope, a mobile phone application on movement sonification: